Nançay Radio Observatory: Other instruments and collaborations

 In recent years and decades, projects of astronomical observation have become international co-operations, due to the necessary pooling of expertise and funding.
 In some cases, telescopes also extend across multiple countries.
 As such, developments at Nançay in the 21st century tend to be the provision of a site for parts of larger instruments, such as LOFAR, and contribution of expertise to international collaborations such as LOFAR and the Square Kilometre Array (SKA).

 EMBRACE

 Located at Nançay and Westerbork, EMBRACE (Electronic Multibeam Radio Astronomy Concept) is a prototype installation for phase 2 of the SKA.
-It is a phased array of 4608 antennas that operate between 900 MHy and 1500 MHz.
+It is a phased array of 4608 antennas that operate between 900 MHz and 1500 MHz.
 These are sheltered in a 70 m^{2} radio dome.
 With multiple beams, several sky locations can be observed at the same time.

 ORFEES

 ORFEES (Observation Radiospéctrale pour FEDOME et les Etudes des Eruptions Solaires) is a 5 m diameter antenna dedicated to space weather and prediction of solar flares.
 It observes the solar corona daily between 130 MHz and 1 GHz and can monitor the radio emission of the Sun in near real time.